 Public Gardens | 5 Most Stunning Landscapes in Los Angeles

-Did you know LA has some of the most stunning public gardens in the US?
+Did you know LA has some of the most stunning landscapes in the US?

-LA is known for many things.
-From the chaos of the urban jungle, to the glitz and glam of Hollywood – when most people think of LA, “garden oasis” doesn’t usually come to mind.
-The truth is that Los Angeles is home to some of the most beautiful landscapes in the country; many of which are hidden gems nestled in the heart of the concrete sprawl.
-In this article we will look at our picks for the top 5 most stunning public gardens in LA, which house some breath-taking landscape designs.
+Los Angeles is known for many things.
+The chaos of the urban jungle, to the glitz and glam of Hollywood – “garden oasis” doesn’t usually come to mind.
+The truth is that Los Angeles is home to some of the most stunning landscapes in the country.
+Many of which are hidden gems nestled in the heart of the concrete sprawl.
+In this article we’ll look at the top 5 most stunning public gardens in Los Angeles.

 The Central Garden, created by artist Robert Irwin, lies at the heart of the Getty Center.
 The 134,000-square-foot design features a natural ravine and tree-lined walkway that leads the visitor through an extraordinary experience of sights, sounds, and scents.
 The Getty Center is one of Los Angeles most precious landmarks- and a must see for tourists and natives alike.
 The best part about these beautiful public gardens is that you don’t need to leave the city to see them!
 Rarely over-crowded, especially on week days, the Getty Center is great for stopping in to have a picnic, or simply just to look at the beautiful views of LA, the Getty Center is a great place to enjoy some relaxing recreation and the cool california breeze.